 It takes more than getting a credit card or loan to build your credit scores.
 You also have to steward those accounts responsibly.
 A few routine habits will help keep your credit healthy, ensuring that your credit history is a positive one.

 These steps strengthen your credit score and demonstrate that you are trustworthy with creditors’ money.
-That way, they’ll be more willing to lend you more money if you need it, and at better rates.
+That way, you’ll be able to borrow money if you need it, and at better rates.

 1. Pay Your Bills On Time

 Your payment history accounts for 35% of your credit score.
 This is the most heavily weighted category there is.
 So, it’s crucial to make timely payments every month to build credit.

 This doesn’t just apply to credit cards: student loans, cell phone bills, and utility bills all report late and delinquent payments if you fail to pay.
 Making full, on-time payments is the fastest way to build credit.
 But, of course, making late payments or missing payments is the quickest way to trash it.

 2. Carry Small Credit Card Balances (or none at all!)

-When you get a credit card to build your credit history, the ideal scenario is to charge a small amount each month and then pay off your balance by the due date.
+When you get a credit card to build your credit history, the ideal scenario is to charge a small amount each month, then pay off your balance by the due date.
 Having a credit card isn’t a license to spend frivolously.
 Instead, it’s giving you the chance to prove yourself as a creditworthy individual.

 If you do need to carry a balance for some reason, try to keep it under 30% of your credit limit.
 So, if you’re allowed to charge up to $1,000, you wouldn’t want to have a balance of more than $300 at any given time.